bioinfo-chru-strasbourg/varank/README.md

 # varank
-A simple and powerful tool designed for variant ranking from next generation sequencing data
+A simple and powerful tool designed for variant ranking from next generation sequencing data.
+It provides a comprehensive workflow for annotating and ranking SNVs and indels.

 # Launch Docker container
 ```shell